Uegitglanis zammaranoi

 Uegitglanis zammaranoi is the only species of catfish (order Siluriformes) in the genus Uegitglanis of the family Clariidae.
-It is endemic to Somalia, where it only occurs in caves near the Jubba and the Shebelle Rivers.
+It is endemic to Somalia, where it only occurs in caves near the Jubba and Shebelle Rivers.
 This species grows to about 10.1 cm (4.0 in) in total length.

-U. zammaranoi is hypothesized to be the sister group to Heteropneustes and the remaining clariids.
-The problematic relationship of this species to the rest of the family is due to the lack of a labyrinth organ that characterizes the family.
+Like many other cave adapted fishes, Uegitglanis lacks eyes entirely.
+It also possesses a range of other unique traits among African clariids, including an unencapsulated swim bladder and a reduced cranial laterosensory canal system.
+These traits are shared by the similarly troglobitic clariid genus Horaglanis from Kerala, India.
+This divergent morphology has led to hypotheses that Uegitglanis is an early branching clariid lineage, distantly related to other African genera.
+However, recent genomic evidence indicates that it is phylogenetically nested within African clariids.

-Two other cavefish species are in Somalia: the cyprinids Barbopsis devecchi and Phreatichthys andruzzii.
+Two other cavefish species known from Somalia (both Cypriniformes) are Barbopsis devecchi and Phreatichthys andruzzii.